Posted in Blogging, Most Popular 28 Comments Advertiser Disclosure

 If you would have told me 3 years ago when I started the Millennial Money blog, that I would be able to sign a book deal with a major publisher I would have thought you were insane.
 Seriously, you have no idea where your blog will take you – that’s part of the adventure of it.
 FYI I’m giving away at least 500 copies of my book to my book list – if you want to sign up for that list you can here.

 Last but not least, blogging is writing, so the more you blog the better writer you are going to become and the more likely you will then be able to sell that expertise through freelance writing opportunities.
 Soooooo many companies and publications are looking for niche experts to write for them and will pay you to write.
 Many new bloggers use freelance writing opportunities to supplement their blogging income while they are getting their blogs off the ground and building an audience.

 Another benefit to making money freelance writing is that you can get more exposure as an expert in your niche and build your portfolio.
 Typically freelance writers can get between $300 – $1,000 per freelance writing blog post and more money for longer pieces like white papers or reports.

-…..and there are many other additional ways to make money off your blog, like selling products, monetizing your YouTube or on-blog videos, selling access to a member area and many others ways.
+…..and there are many other additional ways to make money off your blog, like selling products, monetizing your YouTube or on-blog videos, selling access to a member area and many other ways.
 Always remember you are building a platform and the more creative you can be the more money you will make.

 If you really want it and keep at it, you can actually become a millionaire blogger.
-Seriously, the first year might be pretty hard, but not only does it get easier after the first year, you can also start making a lot more money.
+Seriously, the first year might be pretty hard, but not only does it get easier after the first year, but you can also start making a lot more money.
 Happy Blogging!